 Our histological analysis link weight loss pathology to tissue damage and can also validate our qPCR approach and measurements of parasite-host DNA log-ratio derived from it.
 We observed more lesions and stronger immune cell infiltration in infections with the laboratory isolate of E. falciformis than in the wild derived isolate.
-The number of lesions over different dpi correlated well with the parasite-host log-ratio for these isolates.
+The number of Eimerial tissue stages over different dpi correlated well with the parasite-host log-ratio for these isolates.
 Infections with E. ferrisi were characterised by yet lower immune cell infiltration and tissue damage.
 In infections with this species the parasite-host DNA log-ratio seems to be more sensitive than the histological counting of lesions, which can hardly be observed.